Arcadia, Florida: Hurricane Charley and the 21st century

 In 2004, Arcadia was heavily damaged by Hurricane Charley, during which the eye went over the city, with winds measured up to 109 mph at 5:27 pm.
 The winds were suspected to be stronger outside the city, but cannot be proven due to the lack of equipment outside the city.
 The city's only shelter, the Turner Agri Civic Center, was a shelter made to withstand winds over 100 mph, but it collapsed during the storm.
 Everyone evacuated into the hallways and the kitchen of the Turner Center prior to the collapse.
-The people in the Turner Agri Civic Center were evacuated to DeSoto High School, but soon, part of its roof collapsed.
+The people in the Turner Agri Civic Center were evacuated to DeSoto County High School, but soon, part of its roof collapsed.
 In the center of the town, the Old Opera House's roof was peeled off, causing severe water damage.
 The hurricane severely damaged downtown, especially businesses on Oak Street and Polk Street.
 Eventually, the Red Cross shelter was forced to evacuate due to the collapsing of the building.
 The city water tower crumpled along Florida State Road 70 and was never replaced after the hurricane.
 The city's only hospital was heavily damaged, with 35 windows shattering.
 Part of the roof peeled back, which exposed equipment and patients to the wind-driven rain.
 This caused an estimated $2.3 million in damages to the hospital.
 Hurricane Charley caused 3,600 homes to be destroyed or heavily damaged, and displaced 16,000 people.
 The exact amount of damage is not known, but it was ln the millions of dollars.
 Two people died in DeSoto County during the storm, and 150 people were injured.
 Many residents of the town left and never came back.